WordPress 7.0 Features: The Ultimate Guide for Developers

 For Theme Developers

 Block theme evolution over replacement.
-WordPress 7.0 won’t ship with a new default theme.
-Instead, the focus is on making existing block themes like Twenty Twenty-Five more powerful through the Site Editor and Phase 3 tools.
+WordPress 7.0 does not ship a new default theme.
+Instead, the focus is on making existing block themes like Twenty Twenty-Five more powerful through the Site Editor, with Twenty Twenty-Seven slated as the next default theme for a future release.

 For Agencies and Site Maintainers